Fat Necrosis Los Angeles and Beverly Hills, CA

-Removal of Fat Necrosis Every Day with Dr. Kenneth Hughes
+Fat Necrosis Removal Los Angeles & Beverly Hills with Dr. Kenneth Hughes

 Dr. Kenneth Hughes performs a great number of revisions of all types of surgery.
 Many times patients have run out of options or have no options when they seek out Dr. Hughes’s expertise.
 Dr. Hughes sees patients who have been to 20 or 30 consultations looking for an answer and have been turned away.
 This presents a unique situation in which Dr. Kenneth Hughes possesses the tools and skill to remedy a situation that others do not.

 The removal of dead fat also called fat necrosis can be a daunting task.
 Although many times fat necrosis may improve over a period of time, sometimes the fat necrosis or dead fat can be debilitating to daily tasks and can cause chronic pain particularly with sitting or reclining.
-Dr. Kenneth Hughes has removed huge bricks of fat necrosis from patients’ buttocks and hips.
+Dr. Kenneth Hughes has removed huge bricks of fat necrosis from patients’ buttocks and hips and many other areas as well.
 This always necessitates an incision.

 The question is where to place the incision and how long to make the incision.
 A patient obviously wants to have as inconspicuous a scar as possible.
 In the many cases, Dr. Kenneth Hughes makes the incision under the buttock, at the top of the buttock, or within a tattoo.
 Dr. Hughes then dissects to the level of fat necrosis for removal.
 Dr. Kenneth Hughes performs this with the help of a lighted retractor so that he can both visualize the offending fat necrosis and feel for the dead fat with his opposing hand.